tegantech/tegantech/README.md

  🔗  Hello there,👋

     I'm Oghenetega Bryant Okokwake
-    I Aspire to be a Web developer😉📺
+    I Aspire to be a Web developer😉💻

     If you somehow found yourself here
     after the previous click,you are a couple clicks